Sue: A Time Monster, eh? I bet the Master’s in this story. He’s a monster and he knows about time.

 Sue: Is the Master working at a university, now?
 God help them.
 And him.

-Two research scientists, Ruth and Stuart, are bickering.
-It is made abundantly clear that Ruth is the proud owner of a fire-damaged bra.
+Two research scientists are bickering in a lab.
+To summarise: Stuart is a bit cocky and Ruth is the proud owner of a fire-damaged bra.

 Sue: Is this the first feminist episode of Doctor Who?